mfem/web/src/performance.md

 ## Overview

-The HPC versions of the example codes in the `miniapps/performance` directory use a set of templated classes to efficiently implement the inner-most portion ($B^T D B$) of the fundamental finite element (FE) operator decomposition:
+The high performance (HPC) versions of the example codes in the `miniapps/performance` directory use a set of templated classes to efficiently implement the inner-most portion ($B^T D B$) of the fundamental finite element (FE) operator decomposition: